Thiago099/BlazorJsBridge/BlazorJsBridge/SolutionItems/ReadMe.md

 ## Features

 - Non Static javascript interrupt function calling
-- Wrapped javascript global function creation to be used in type module script
+- Wrapper for creating blazor accessible javascript function
 - A singleton class that ensures your javascript function is called only once during the component lifecycle

 ## Usage